avamsykiran/JavaSE_9to11_04Dec_23Dec24/README.md

             |<- List (I)
             |               represents a Linear data structure.
             |               supports positoning of elements called index, and that support randoem access
-            |               anu number of duplicte elements and nulls can be added
+            |               anu number of duplicate elements and nulls can be added
             |
             |       |<- ArrayList       is a growable non synchronized array, hence not thread safe but fast in performence
             |       |<- Vector          is a growable synchronized array, hence thread-safe but slow in performence